-Children's behaviour at playtimes is monitored by the staff on duty, who record details of significant incidents on our online monitoring system (CPOMS) or on a behaviour log (Appendix 2) if appropriate.
+Children's behaviour at playtimes is monitored by the staff on duty, who record details of significant incidents in the relevant key stage playground book.
 Teaching staff are made aware of any incidents that take place during playtimes which involve a child or children in their class.
-The DSL team regularly reviews these logs.
+The Headteacher regularly reviews these books.
 Where bullying involving a child is suspected or has been reported, immediate action is taken.